Raguram-N/Exam_Buddy_proposal/README.md

 Student : "Explain Fundamental Rights for UPSC Prelims."
 AI      : Gives a concise, exam-oriented explanation.

-Student : "Now give me 5 MCQs on this topic."
+Student : "Now test me with 5 MCQs on this topic."
-AI      : Generates a quiz instantly.
+AI      : Ask MCQ 1 by 1 with respet to topic and pyq instantly.
 ```

-No searching.
+> **No searching.
 No scrolling.
-Just learning.
+Just learning.**

 ---